 To remain in the DNP program, the student must:

-- Maintain a cumulative GPA of 3.25 with no more than 3 credit hours of graduate work below a grade of "B" (3.00) and no hours of graduate work below a grade of "C".
+- Maintain a minimum cumulative GPA of 3.25 with no more than three (3) credit hours of graduate work below a grade of "B" (3.00) and no hours of graduate work below a grade of "C".
 Receive a "pass" in all clinical evaluations.

 - Not repeat more than one course.

-- Complete all requirements for the program by the 5th year after admission to the DNP program.
+- Complete all requirements for the program by the fifth year after admission to the DNP program.

 - Demonstrate acceptable levels of maturity and integrity, as well as behaviors and attitudes normally expected of professional nurses in advanced nursing roles.